Juan Manuel García Passalacqua

-Juan Manuel Garcia Passalacqua (February 22, 1937 – July 2, 2010) was a lawyer, writer and political analyst from Puerto Rico.
+Juan Manuel García Passalacqua (February 22, 1937 – July 2, 2010) was a Puerto Rican lawyer, author and political analyst on Puerto Rican politics.

 Early years

-Garcia Passalacqua, who was born in the Hato Rey district of San Juan, Puerto Rico, showed interest in studying from a very young age, and he held degrees from Tufts, Tulane and Harvard Law School universities.
+Juan Manuel García Passalacqua was born on February 22, 1937 in the Hato Rey district of San Juan, Puerto Rico.
+He showed interest in studying law from a very young age, and he held degrees from Tufts University, Tulane University and Harvard Law School.
 His father was a professor of literature at the University of Puerto Rico and his uncle was a candidate for governor for the Puerto Rican Independence Party.
-After obtaining his law degree, he went on to work as aide to governors Luis Muñoz Marín and Roberto Sanchez Vilella, both of the PPD.
+After obtaining his law degree, he went on to work as aide to governors Luis Muñoz Marín and Roberto Sánchez Vilella, both of the Popular Democratic Party.
 He was a member of a reformist group, known in Puerto Rico as The 22.
+He was married to Ivonne Acosta, a college professor and author, until his death, and both had Ivonne Marie García Acosta, also a college professor.